 In the example shown in Figure 5 there are two intersections: "P1" and "P2".
-When the tree reaches the radio "R", it will generate two possible routes one to each side of the obstacle.
+When the tree reaches radio "R", it will generate two possible routes one to each side of the obstacle.
 These two points are now considered as exploring nodes.
-While the exploring node can not freely reach the goal then it continues rounding the obstacle until there is not intersection or another obstacle is found.
-In this case a new obstacle is defined as the exploring node obstacle and it continues surrounding the new obstacle.
-Figures 6 and 7 show the generation of the GET in one frame with one and several obstacles.
+While the exploring node can not freely reach the goal then it continues rounding the obstacle until there are no further intersections or obstacles.
+In such case a new obstacle is defined as the new exploring node obstacle and it continues surrounding the new obstacle.
+Figures 7 and 8 show the generation of the GET with one and several obstacles.